-The support points are the points of the robot limbs that determine the plane where it is standing on.
+Support points The support points are the points of the robot legs that determine the supporting plane where it is standing on.
 These points must be determined in the coordinate system of the robot body.
-From the point of view of the centre of the body the supporting plane apparently varies when the robot servos are affected when the physical reality is that the plane remains fixed and the robot changes its pose.
+From the point of view of the robot body center the supporting plane has an apparent motion resulting from the variation in the joint's angles, in fact, the physical reality is that the supporting plane remains fixed and the robot changes its pose.

-Each leg has a unique support point, and, according to the restriction that the robot must be standing, at least three of the legs must have their supporting points in contact with the ground; therefore there may be several possible support planes if we take into account all feasible combinations support points that may give us a standing configuration of the robot.
-In order to determine which combination of supporting points coincides with the physical supporting surface we obtain the plane equation for every possible combination.
+Each leg has, at most, a unique support point, and, according to the restriction that the robot must be standing, at least three of the legs must have their supporting points in contact with the ground.
+In order to determine which ones are the supporting points, we proceed as follows: